jaredwarren/rpi_music/README.md

 ----------------------------------------

 # TODO #
+- [ ] Connect to Bluetooth speaker!
 - [ ] see if possible to play without downloading as a backup
-- [ ] find a better file convention, maybe use youtube video id. map rfid <-> video id
 - [ ] create system for assigning cards without phone
 - [ ] volume control!
   - `amixer -D pulse sset Master 5%+`?